 - Dunn Edwards Perfect Palette Sampler, Interior Velvet Light Base – Cream color*

 *I don’t know the exact colors of these because I purchased them in the “oops” section of Home Depot as well as from the HabiStore, but I noted as much identifying info as I have.
+I also have listed some similar acrylic paint colors below these.

 - Water (only in acrylics)